reczoo/FuxiCTR/README.md

 ## Dependency
 FuxiCTR has the following requirements to install.
+While the implementation of FuxiCTR should support more pytorch versions, we currently perform the tests on pytorch 1.0.x-1.1.x only.

 + python 3.6.x
-+ pytorch 1.0.x
++ pytorch 1.0.x-1.1.x
 + pandas
 + numpy
 + h5py